seetharamreddym/ebiassignment/ReadMe.md

 Implemented spring basic authentication/autherization via login password, for the time being I have hard coded user.
 When we are trying to test any API method need to supply authentication/authorization information in the form of username and password.

-Username:  admin
+Username:  admin <br/>
 password:  admin123
-Role    :  ADMIN

 ## API operations

-For all operations we need provide content-type header and autharization infromation.
+For all operations we need provide content-type header and authorization information.

 ### Headers: